-A student desiring to apply for prior learning credit examinations should report to the Office of Admissions and Records, where eligibility will be determined and detailed instructions given.
+Students desiring to apply for prior learning credit examinations should report to the Office of Admissions and Records, where eligibility will be determined and detailed instructions given.
 Approval must be granted by the Division Dean.
 The Division Dean will make arrangements for administration of the examination.
 Some examinations will be given only on designated dates established by the appropriate division in which credit is sought.
-Any division may establish a waiting period of up to 6 months for a student to take another extrainstitutional credit examination for a course for which he/she has failed a prior learning credit examination.
+Any division may establish a waiting period of up to 6 months for students to take another extrainstitutional credit examination for a course for which they have failed a prior learning credit examination.